For life beyond Penn Charter.

 9th and 10th grade history.
 Students examine the interactions and influences of politics and geography on civilizations, with a particular emphasis on religion, philosophy, and social traditions in these cultures.

-The graduation requirement in Social Studies will be met when students successfully complete the required full-year courses in ninth, 10th and 11th grades.
+The graduation requirement in Social Studies will be met when students successfully complete the required full-year courses in 9th, 10th and 11th grades.
 Juniors and seniors are encouraged to pursue topics of interest beyond the required courses in a variety of electives.
 All of these courses are academically demanding and are designed for students who wish to pursue historical studies in a more focused manner.